ohler55/oj/README.md

 A *fast* JSON parser and Object marshaller as a Ruby gem.

 Version 3.0 is out!
-3.0 provides better json gem and Rails compatibility and optimization.
-There are some minor changes to the API but mostly by adding new functionality.
+3.0 provides better json gem and Rails compatibility.
+It also provides additional optimization options.
+There are some minor changes to the API but mostly due to adding new functionality.

 ## Using